apache/cordova-docs/www/docs/en/6.x/guide/hybrid/plugins/index.md

 may also specify an upper bound to amend entries for older releases of your plugin.
 This is useful when a breaking change occurs in a `DEPENDENCY` and a new constraint must be added for all older versions of a plugin that do not support it.
-These bounds should be written as, a `<` followed by a single [semver][npm-semver] version (**Not an arbitrary range!**).
+These bounds should be written as a `<` followed by a single [semver][npm-semver] version (**Not an arbitrary range!**).
 This will apply whatever `DEPENDENCY` values are given to all versions of the plugin below the specified version.
 For example, consider the following entry: